3PLWinner/Invoice-Charges/README.md

-# Work Order Import
+# Digital Work Orders
-This script is used to automate adding accessorial fees for work orders
+This script makes a digitalized work order that gets populated into an excel sheet.

 ## Table of Contents
 - [Usage](#usage)